 Sleep apnea is estimated to cost one billion Swedish kronor a year.

 In addition, there is an unknown cost to society in the form of increased accident risks and reduced day time productivity due to disturbed sleep.

-*News Release by Umea University: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Umea University).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.